5 Key Considerations for Roofing Over Different Types of Roof Insulation

 1. Assessing the Condition of Existing Insulation

 Before installing a new roof, homeowners should assess whether the roof insulation is in good condition.
-Wet, compressed, or damaged insulation should be replaced to maintain its effectiveness.
+To keep the roof insulation effective, replace it if it's wet, squashed, or damaged.
 The National Research Council of Canada (NRC) emphasizes that moisture accumulation in insulation materials can significantly reduce their thermal efficiency, potentially leading to material degradation and decreased energy performance.

 2. Moisture and Condensation Control